Thetford Signal Box is a Grade II listed building in the Breckland local planning authority area, England. First listed on 26 April 2013. Signal box.

 Description

-EXTERIOR: the signal box has a pitched roof with boarded gable ends and overhanging eaves.
-The bargeboards and south (front) fascia bear a decorative scalloped moulding.
-The ground-floor locking room is divided by brick pilasters into three panels with decorative cogging, each panel pierced by the original six-light window with glazing bars and segmental arched brick heads.
-It is accessed via a timber plank door on the west side.
+The exterior features a pitched roof with boarded gable ends and overhanging eaves.
+The bargeboards and the south (front) fascia have decorative scalloped moulding.
+The ground-floor locking room is divided by brick pilasters into three panels, each with decorative cogging and pierced by original six-light windows that have glazing bars and segmental arched brick heads.
+Access to this room is through a timber plank door on the west side.
 The front and much of the side elevations are continuously glazed with horizontal sliding windows: the front has six twelve-pane windows, the east side has two twelve-light windows followed by one nine-light window, and the west side has two twelve-light windows.
 A balcony for cleaning the windows runs around three sides of the building.
-The upper operating floor is accessed via an external flight of metal steps, dating from the third quarter of the C20, through a timber door with glazed upper panels, which is not the original.
-There is a lean-to extension on the north side, dating to at least 1905, which has, on the west side a timber plank door, and a small flat-roofed extension, added in the second half of the C20.
+The upper operating floor is reached via an external flight of metal steps, which date from the third quarter of the 20th century, leading to a timber door with glazed upper panels that is not original.
+There is also a lean-to extension on the north side, which dates to at least 1905 and includes a timber plank door on the west side and a small flat-roofed extension added in the second half of the 20th century.

-INTERIOR: the signal box retains its original 1883 McKenzie & Holland lever frame to their pattern of c1873.
-A false ceiling has been inserted and secondary glazing fitted.
+Inside, the signal box retains its original 1883 McKenzie & Holland lever frame, following their pattern from around 1873.
+A false ceiling has been added, and secondary glazing has been fitted.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.